-IMPACT Conversion of Important Farmlands.
-The project would not convert important farmlands to non-agricultural 4.11-1 land uses and would not conflict with lands zoned for agricultural uses.
+IMPACT Farmland Conversion.
+The project would not convert important farmlands to non-agricultural land uses and 4.11-1 would not conflict with lands zoned for agricultural uses.
 Therefore, no impact on agricultural resources would be anticipated with project implementation.

-The Farmland Mapping and Monitoring Program land classification map for Placer County identifies the entire project site consists of grazing land.
-Grazing land is not considered an Important Farmland type as defined by CEQA, therefore, the project site does not support land considered to be of significant agricultural value.
-The project is currently zoned for urban land uses (i.e., residential).
+The Farmland Mapping and Monitoring Program land classification map identifies the project site as grazing land, which is not considered important farmland, as defined by CEQA.
+The project is currently zoned for urban land uses (i.e., retail commercial, residential).
 Land uses surrounding the project site consist of rural residences, open space, and retail-commercial land uses.
 The project site is not located adjacent to land in productive agriculture or lands zoned for agricultural uses.
-Therefore, implementation of the project would not convert any important farmland and no impact to important farmlands would be anticipated.
+Also, the project site and adjacent parcels are not under a Williamson Act contract.
+Therefore, because the project would not convert important farmland to non-agricultural uses, would not conflict with existing agricultural zoning or Williamson Act contracts, or involve other changes that could result in the conversion of important farmland to non-agricultural uses, no impact on agricultural resources would be anticipated with project implementation.

-Mitigation Measure 4.11-1: Conversion of Important Farmlands.
+Mitigation Measure 4.11-1 Farmland Conversion

-No mitigation is necessary.
+No mitigation measures are required.